CAS-Mobile/iOS_Development/README.md

 ### 1. PassingData

-Pass data from one view controller to the next
+Pass data from one view controller to the next.

 ### 2. UI Testing

 Our famous *Adder* project now with UI Tests.

+### 3. Localization

+Translating the *Adder* project into different languages.